-Applicants who have not completed the preliminary engineering phase for their project should apply a 45% contingency to all phases included in their RFF cost estimate.
+Applicants who have not completed the Preliminary Engineering phase for their project should apply a 45% contingency to all phases included in their RFF cost estimate.

-Applicants who have completed preliminary engineering and are pursuing right of way funding and beyond should apply a 30% contingency.
+Applicants who have completed Preliminary Engineering and are pursuing Right of Way funding and beyond should apply a 30% contingency.

-Applicants who have completed preliminary engineering and right of way should apply a 30% minimum contingency when applying for construction funding.
+Applicants who have completed Preliminary Engineering and Right of Way should apply a 15% minimum contingency when applying for construction funding.

 Project Phase Completed Contingency

-PE ROW CON 45%
+PE ROW C CON 45%

 PE x ROW CON 30%

-PE x ROW x CON 30%
+PE x ROW x CON 15%

-The contingency should be clearly identified in the project's budget.
+The contingency should be clearly identified in your project budget.

-VIII.
 Project Scoring and Selection